Funded Trader Markets

 In-Depth Review & Analysis

 CFD prop firms differ fundamentally from futures proprietary firms in execution mechanics, risk calculation methodologies, and regulatory frameworks.
 While futures firms connect to centralized exchanges with standardized contracts, CFD prop firms like Funded Trader Markets operate as B-Book brokers, internalizing order flow within simulated environments.
-This distinction matters because drawdown calculations occur against account equity rather than open position margins, creating scenarios where traders breach accounts while technically "in profit" from closed trades.
-The psychology of trading trailing drawdowns requires constant monitoring of unrealized gains, as the equity watermark resets instantly with favorable price movements, whereas static drawdown models allow floating losses to recover without penalty.
-Most traders fail not from inability to reach 6-10% profit targets, but from misunderstanding how trailing stops calculate against intraday equity highs during volatile sessions.
+This distinction matters because drawdown calculations occur against realized account balance rather than equity/floating profits, creating scenarios where traders can hold through volatility without immediate liquidation risk—a significant advantage over equity-based competitors.

 Evaluation Models & Account Types